 • Insider threats—In some cases, current or former students, faculty, or staff with malicious intent may carry out ransomware attacks, leveraging their familiarity with the institution’s network

-• Unsecured IoT devices—Schools increasingly use IoT devices like smart boards and security cameras.
-If these devices lack security features and are connected to the network, they can serve as entry points for attackers
+• Unsecured Internet of Things (IoT) devices—Schools increasingly use IoT devices that connect to each other and the school network to exchange data, such as smart boards and security cameras.
+If these devices lack security features, they can serve as entry points for attackers

 Once inside the system, the ransomware encrypts files and data and then displays a message demanding payment from the school.